 7. Check that all small passengers have left the car once it’s parked.

 9. When strapping your child in, make sure the chest strap is armpit level and the straps should be tight enough to pass the pinch test.
-Watch video on how to conduct pinch test.
+Watch this video on how to conduct pinch test.

 10. You’ll need to decide on using either the seat belt or lower anchors to secure your car seat.
 Both are safe, but don’t use them both at the same time.
 Once your child is forward facing, it is important to use the tether with the seat belt or lower anchors.